Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 - 5cm natural latex

-You can move between models at any time by adding or removing microspring layers.
+You can move between models by adding or removing micro spring layers.
+Changing firmness ranges is separate and may need springs or latex swapped.

 ---